 The third issue concerns the persistence of youth criminal behavior or recidivism.
 The literature on this topic is vast, especially in criminology.6 In a series of articles that are most directly relevant, Nagin and Paternoster (1991), Nagin and Land (1993), Nagin et al. (1995), and Broidy et al. (2003) identify different patterns of criminal behavior over time in several individual-level, longitudinal datasets.
 They relate these patterns to the presence of unobserved "offender types" among individuals, and assess the relative contributions of unobserved types and state dependence (prior criminal behavior) to explain the data.
-They find that committing crime at an early age increases the propensity to engage in criminal activity in the future.
-Moreover, individuals differ in their propensity to engage in criminal activity, and this unobserved trait is persistent over time.
-They find that the distribution of unobserved heterogeneity is summarized well by a small number of discrete types.
-The importance of accounting for unobserved heterogeneity has also been emphasized in the other two literatures mentioned above (see, e.g., Lochner and Moretti (2004)).
+They find that engaging in criminal activity at an early age increases the propensity to do so in the future.
+Moreover, individuals differ in their underlying propensity to engage in criminal activity, and this unobserved trait is persistent over time.
+They find that the distribution of this unobserved trait is summarized well by a small number of discrete types.7

 5There is another strand of the literature that focuses on wage effects, either the relationship between youth crime and wages, e.g., Freeman (1996), Grogger (1998) and Gould et al. (2002), or on the relationship between arrest and incarceration and wages, see, e.g., Grogger (1995), Kling (2006) and Waldfogel (1994).
-We do not review them here because the issue is not addressed in the paper.
+We do not review them here because the empirical approach we adopt does not address this issue.